sesamesoftware/DeploymentGuide/Datasources/additionalinfo/NetsuiteCreds.md

 **RoleId** : Specifying the role, and its permissions, to use.
 **OAuthClientId** : The Consumer Key displayed when the Application ID was created.
 **OAuthClientSecret** : The Consumer Secret displayed when the Application ID was created.
-**OAuthAccessToken** : The Token Id when the Role Access Token was created.
+**OAuthAccessToken** : The Token Id displayed when the Role Access Token was created.
-**OAuthAccessTokenSecret** : The Token Secret when the Role Access Token was created.
+**OAuthAccessTokenSecret** : The Token Secret displayed when the Role Access Token was created.

 It is recommended to preserve this txt file in a safe location.